 If you have a particular diet, you can still find an option here, as you can choose from chicken, fish, and veggie burgers.
 You can pair that all with a tasty milkshake or even soft pretzels.
 Come-

-Kick start your day right with the best breakfast in Boone at Melanie’s Food Fantasy.
+Start your day with the best breakfast in Boone at Melanie’s Food Fantasy.
 This laidback cafe serves delicious farm-to-fork American breakfast classics.
 It’s the perfect spot for brunch but be prepared for a wait as it’s a super popular spot if you come.

-It’s tough to complain about delicious french toast and fruit paired with a cup of fresh coffee.
+Complaining about delicious french toast and fruit paired with a cup of fresh coffee is tough.
 Melanie’s also has healthy morning meals such as the tempeh scramble, fresh fruit, granola, or an herb omelet.
 However, we’re particular to their potato madness and stuffed french toast.

 A veritable haven for vegetarians and vegans, F.A.R.M.
 Cafe, provides all the best meat-free fares and locally sourced food.
 All the ingredients used here are locally grown.
 They make simple, fresh, and well-seasoned food to highlight these products.